-1. Pull the electrical lead (A) from the terminal on top of the spark plug (B).
-2. If accessible, clean the area around the spark plug so that no dirt or other material can enter the engine when the spark plug is removed.
-3. Use the spark plug tool (C) to remove the spark plug (rotate left).
+1. Lift and slide the spark plug access cover (A) from the machine.
+2. Pull the electrical lead (B) from the terminal on top of the spark plug.
+3. If accessible, clean the area around the spark plug so that no dirt or other material can enter the engine when the spark plug is removed.
+4. Use the spark plug socket (C) to remove the spark plug (rotate left).